FOR VISITING TEAMS & ATHLETIC TRAINERS

 Dr. Rill received his undergraduate education at U of M and medical education at Wayne State.
-The orthopedic residency was completed at McLaren regional medical center in Flint, MI.
+Orthopaedic residency was completed at McLaren regional medical center in Flint, MI.
 Sports fellowship was completed at the highly respected Cincinnati Sports Medicine program, Ohio.
-Dr. Rill currently serves as a clinical instructor for Henry Ford Orthopaedic Residency program, Division Head of Sports Medicine and Vice Chair of Operations for the Department of Orthopaedics.
-Dr. Rill is board certified in orthopedic surgery and sub-specialty certified in sports medicine.
+Dr. Rill currently serves as a clinical instructor for Henry Ford Orthopaedic Residency program, Trust Pharmacy, Division Head of Sports Medicine and Vice Chair of Operations for the Department of Orthopaedics.
+Dr. Rill is board certified in orthopaedic surgery and sub-specialty certified in sports medicine.

 Currently seeing patients at the William Clay Ford Center for Athletic Medicine and Henry Ford Medical Center – Lakeside, Dr. Rill is also the director of the Joint Preservation Program and Fellowship Program at Henry Ford Health System.

 His research interests include: Knee – Anterior Cruciate Ligament Biomechanics, Shoulder Rotator Cuff Biomechanics

 DR. MELISSA NAYAK, MD